jessiepdx/needl.js/README.md

 Compressed image types, like jpeg, do not store their RGB data for each individual pixel.
 When unpacking compressed images back into indivual pizels, RGB values may not be calculated the same as they were in the original image.
 Therefore, it cannot be gauranteed that data encoded in lossy formats will remain.

 ### Additional modifiers
-The datetime modifier adds additional uniqueness to the salting process.
+The **ndlDate** modifier adds additional uniqueness to the salting process.
 This can be useful for passwords that are required to be changed with time based frequency.

 ## Documentation